-Rule 17Ad-22(e)(1) Rule17Ad-22(e)(1) requires a covered clearing agency to establish, implement, maintain and enforce written policies and procedures reasonably designed to provide for a well-founded, clear, transparent, and enforceable legal basis for each aspect of its activities in all relevant jurisdictions.
+designed to provide for a well-founded, clear, transparent, and enforceal legal basis for each aspect of its activities in all relevant jurisdictions. --

-LCH SA ensures that its establishes, implements, maintains and enforces written policies and procedures reasonably designed to provide a well-founded, clear, transparent, and enforceable legal basis for each aspect of its activities in all relevant jurisdictions through (i) making its clearing rules publicly available on the web-site (ii) obtaining legal opinions and (iii) complying with its clearing rules changes process.
+LCH SA ensures that it establishes, implements, maintains and enforces written policies and procedures reasonably designed to provide a well-founded, clear, transparent, and enforceable legal basis for each aspect of its activities in all relevant jurisdictions through (i) making its clearing rules publicly available on the web-site (ii) obtaining legal opinions and (iii) complying with its clearing rules changes process.